 We carry an inventory of veterinary pharmaceutical items, supplies and medications.
 Most medications are now available as flavored liquids, chewable treats and occasionally as transdermal preparations.
 These special preparations are particularly useful for pets who are difficult to medicate.

-We stock a range of prescription and specialty pet diets.
+We stock a range of prescription pet diets.
 Over many years our doctors have developed great confidence in these diets as an adjunct to the treatment of a variety of diseases including those affecting the kidney, heart and liver.
-Additionally, there are diets for obesity, allergy and arthritis which have all been shown conclusively to help the healing process.
-Any diet that we do not stock may be special-ordered and will arrive within a few days.
+Additionally, there are diets for obesity and allergy which have been shown to help the healing process.
+Any diet that we do not stock may be special-ordered or through our online store.

 Cats and dogs rarely show pain as one might expect from a person.
 They often internalize pain until they cannot compensate for it anymore.
 They best way to treat surgical pain is before it happens with balanced, preemptive pain medication.
 We provide aggressive, preemptive pain management for every animal undergoing an invasive procedure.
 Animals with chronic pain, such as from arthritis, can have their quality of life greatly improved with a multi-faceted approach of weight loss, regular exercise, dietary joint supplements and anti-inflammatory medications.